launchdarkly-labs/talkin-ship-workshop-app/README.md

 ### Postgres Database

-This application uses Supabase for the postgres DB attached to the application.
-We typically simply refer to this as a SaaS hosted database.
-When not connected to this database, it uses a local datafile.
+This application is configured to use Prisma as an ORM allowing you to switch between any supported PostgreSQL database.
+By default it is leveraging Supabase, but suitabe tested alternatives are..
+ - AWS RDS
+ - Railway.app

 ### Experimentation Automation